oven-sh/bun/README.md

 Clone this repository and a new folder in `examples/` with your new template.
 The `package.json` must have a `name` that starts with `@bun-examples/`.
 Do not worry about publishing it, that will happen automatically after the PR is merged.

-Make sure to include a `.gitignore` that includes `node_modules` so that `node_modules` aren’t checked in to git when people download the template.
+Make sure to include a `.gitignore` that includes `node_modules` so that `node_modules` aren't checked in to git when people download the template.

 #### Testing your new template